 For this author, I have always tended to shy away from anything related to public speaking.
 This might entail video blogs or podcasts or whatever.
 That's a fear of being judged that I think we can all relate to.
 Part of my call to adventure might be to first, recognize my edges, the spaces and places where I sense discomfort creeping in, and take steps/make choices to play with that edge, knowing it's part of my Hero's Journey, without knowing what might be the result of facing that fear.
 I think fear of judgement plays a much bigger role than we realize.
 When one becomes aware of their dragon, and starts taking steps towards organizing one's life so they are in a position to defeat that dragon, we have no idea who we might become, and what outcomes await us.
 The possibilities for you are limitless.

 When you are able to see yourself as the hero of your own journey, you begin to act as though everything you do has meaning.
 You begin to take on challenges, not because it means you will succeed, but because it gives you the best chance at finding your truth, your purpose, and your meaning.

 I hope this article is useful.
-I'm a licensed psychotherapist in Vietnam.
+I'm a licensed psychotherapist (similar to a psychologist) in Vietnam.
 If you feel like counseling could be useful, or if you'd like to talk more about your Hero's Journey, please feel free to contact me for assistance.